How to arrange a consultation?

 There are two menisci (medial/ inner and lateral/ outer) in each knee.
 They sit between the thigh bone (femur) and leg bone (tibia), where the bones meet to form the knee joint.
 The menisci are made of specialised cartilage (fibrocartilage) and serve important role of shock absorption, proprioception and control of dynamic knee motion.
 They can tear due to sports injuries or degeneration and become painful or catch and lock.
 Tears can be manages relatively easily by arthroscopic repair or partial resection.

-Articular cartilage injuries and arthritis
+Articular cartilage injuries

 All joints are lined by articular cartilage.
 Keyhole surgery can help with discreet lesions of the articular cartilage and in some cases early arthritis.
 This has to be assessed on case-to-case basis.
 Arthroscopy can be used to transplant cartilage.